inspircd/docs/README.md

 ### MkDocs extension

-`mkdocs_inspircd/` contains an extension for MkDocs, that does two things things:
+`mkdocs_inspircd/` contains an extension for MkDocs, that does two things:

 #### Rendering module documentation